-Field Description

-Description Here you enter the desired description of the profile.
+Field Description Description Here you enter the description, which clearly defines the profile.
 The maximum length of the entry is 255 characters.

-Proposal

-Lifetime Information on these parameters: see "Proposal, Lifetime, Group" on page 51

-Group

-Authentication Method

-Mode

-Field Description Heartbeats Here you select whether and in what way IPSec heartbeats are used.
-Bintec has implemented an IPSec heartbeat to determine whether or not a Security Associa- tion (SA) is still valid.
-This function sends and receives signals according to the configuration.
-If these signals are not received, the SA is dis- carded as invalid.
-Possible settings: default - The gateway uses the setting of the profile created by the IPSec Wizard. none - The gateway sends and expects no heartbeat. expect - The gateway expects a heartbeat from the peer, but does not send one itself. send - The gateway expects no heartbeat from the peer, but sends one itself. both - The gateway expects a heartbeat from the peer and sends one itself.
-For devices from the VPN Access line, heart- beats are configured separately for phase 1 and phase 2.
-If interoperability with older soft- ware is to be assured, the same values must be configured for phase 1 and phase 2.
+Field Description Proposal Lifetime Information on these parameters: see Group "Proposal, Lifetime, Group " on page 53 Authentication Method Mode Heartbeats Here you select whether and in what way IPSec heartbeats are used.
+In Bintec gateways an IPSec heartbeat has been implemented to determine whether or not a Security Association (SA) is still valid.
+This function sends and receives signals every 5 seconds according to the configuration.
+If these signals are not received, the SA is discarded as invalid after 20 seconds.
+Possible settings: default (default value) - The gateway uses the setting of the default profile. none - The gateway sends and expects no heartbeat.
+If you use devices of other makes set this option. expect - The gateway expects a heartbeat from the peer, but does not send one itself. send - The gateway expects no heartbeat from the peer, but sends one itself. both - The gateway expects a heartbeat from the peer and sends one itself.

+Field Description Heartbeats (cont.) auto: Automatic identification, if the remote terminal is a Bintec device.
+If so, the heart- beat is set to both (with a Bintec remote ter- minal) or none (with no Bintec remote termi- nal).
+For devices from the VPN Access Line, heart- beats are configured separately for phase 1 and phase 2.
+If interoperability with older soft- ware is to be assured, the values for phase 1 and phase 2 must be configured identically.
 Block Time Here you define how long a peer is blocked for tunnel setups after a phase 1 tunnel setup has failed.
 This affects only locally initiated setup attempts.
 Possible values are -1 to 86400 (seconds); -1 (default) means the value in the default profile is used and 0 means that the peer is never blocked.

-Field Description

-Local ID

-Local Certificate For information on these parameters see "Proposal, Lifetime, Group" on page 51
+Local ID Local Certificate For information on these parameters see "Proposal, Lifetime, Group" on page 53 CA Certificates Nat-Traversal

-CA Certificates

-Nat-Traversal